Undone.

 the shape of what is left undone.

-We are formed by what we do not do.
+We are formed by what we do and do not do.